Nnenna Lynch

 Nnenna Lynch (July 3, 1971; New York City) is an American real estate and economic development executive, and former professional athlete.
 She is the founder and CEO of Xylem Projects, a NYC-based real estate development firm specializing in affordable housing.
 She is Co-President of the Association of American Rhodes Scholars (AARS) and Chair of the Board of New York Road Runners (NYRR), a not-for-profit, and organizer of the world's largest marathon.

-Nnenna serves as an independent director of AvalonBay Communities, Inc. (AVB), Blackstone Mortgage Trust, Inc. (BXMT), and the fintech company Stake.
+Nnenna serves as an independent director of AvalonBay Communities, Inc. (AVB), Blackstone Mortgage Trust, Inc. (BXMT).

 Early life

 Lynch is a born-and-raised New Yorker who grew up in Columbia University housing on Riverside Drive.
 Her parents separated when she was young, and she was raised by her mother, Sharon Lynch, a native of Canada.
 Lynch's father, Hollis Lynch, a native of Trinidad and Tobago, is a historian.

 Education

 Lynch and her older sister, Shola, attended Hunter College Elementary School.
 Lynch started in pre-K and went on to graduate from Hunter College High School in 1989.
 She won a full scholarship to Villanova University and graduated summa cum laude in 1992 with a BA in sociology.
 In 1992, she became Villanova's first Rhodes Scholar and in 1993 she was named the NCAA Woman of the Year.
 In 1997, she went on to earn a master's degree in social anthropology at the University of Oxford.

 At Oxford, Lynch's thesis subject was the New Age Travellers, a group of disenfranchised youth living a somewhat nomadic lifestyle.
 As she told the New York Times, They are an itinerant group of mainly young Britons who live in buses and vans and squatted buildings … I tried to understand their world view.
 I have an interest in community development and helping others.
 That's what a meaningful life is all about.
 Later, Villanova University created the Nnenna Lynch Award, which is presented to the sports team with the highest GPA.